diffplug/spotless/plugin-maven/README.md

 external entities.
 To allow the access of external URIs, set the property `resolveExternalURI` to true.

+Unlike other Eclipse based formatters, Spotless WTP does not support multiple configurations per formatter type.
+For example running `<eclipseWtp><type>XML` in the same module (or submodule) with different configurations will raise an error.

 <a name="invisible"></a>

 ## Line endings and encodings (invisible stuff)